Unipotent linear suspensions of free groups: Piecewise trivial suspensions

-\begin{prop} Let $\bbX,\bbX'$ be two canonical graph of groups decompositions of piecewise trivial suspensions $\Gamma=F\semidirect\alpha\bk t,\Gamma'=F'\semidirect{\alpha'}\bk{t'}$ both with the same underlying graph $X$.
+\begin{prop} Let $\bbX,\bbX'$ be two canonical graph of groups decompositions of globally fibered piecewise trivial suspensions $\G=F\semidirect\alpha\bk t, \G'=F'\semidirect{\alpha'}\bk{t'}$ both with the same underlying graph $X$.
 Suppose furthermore that we have fixed an orientation for each.
-There is an algorithm which decides whether there is an isomorphism $\bbX\stackrel{\sim}{\to}\bbX'$ that restricts to isomorphisms which preserve the orientation on the white vertex groups. \end{prop}
+There is an algorithm which decides whether there is an isomorphism $\bbX\stackrel{\sim}{\to}\bbX'$ that restricts to isomorphisms which preserves the orientation on the white vertex groups. \end{prop}

 Only for the proof below, since we are following \cite[\S 4]{dahmani_deciding_2019}, we will call the images of edge groups in vertex groups \define{peripheral subgroups} of the vertex groups.
 An \define{unmarked ordered peripheral structure} is a tuple whose entries form a set of representatives of conjugacy classes of images of edge groups in vertex groups and a \define{marked ordered peripheral structure} is a tuple of tuples of generators of the images of edge groups in vertex groups.